 When will the draft plans be finalised and implemented?

-The draft master plan and draft Review of Environmental Factors will be available for public comment for 28 days and will be finalised once community and stakeholder feedback has been considered.
+The draft master plan and draft Review of Environmental Factors were available for public comment and will be finalised once community and stakeholder feedback has been considered.

 The draft plans may be adjusted to meet issues raised during the exhibition, environmental and cultural assessment outcomes and local design issues, and still must meet the requirements of the Tomaree Plan of Management and amendment.